Edu4Chip/Didactic-SoC/fpga/debug/doc/architecture.md

 **Key design decisions:**

-- **`monitor halt` / `monitor resume` / `monitor step`** are used instead of GDB's native `-exec-continue` / `-exec-interrupt` / `-exec-step-instruction`.
-  GDB's execution commands wait for the target to stop before returning; because the SoC typically runs an infinite loop, GDB would block indefinitely and all subsequent MI commands would time out.
+- **`monitor halt` / `monitor resume`** are used for run/halt instead of GDB's native `-exec-continue` / `-exec-interrupt`.
+GDB's execution commands wait for the target to stop before returning; because the SoC typically runs an infinite loop, GDB would block indefinitely.
 OpenOCD's `monitor` commands execute via the TCL interpreter and return immediately.

+- **`-exec-continue` is used only inside `step()`**, not for normal run.
+Step puts GDB into Running state so it correctly expects the `T05` stop reply when the C.EBREAK fires; using `monitor resume` for step would deliver `T05` unsolicited and confuse GDB's MI state machine.

+- **All memory and register reads inside `step()` use OpenOCD `monitor` commands** (`monitor mdw`, `monitor reg pc`) rather than GDB MI commands (`-data-read-memory-bytes`, `-data-evaluate-expression`).
+GDB's memory-read path triggers program-buffer execution (loads `lw a0,0(a0); ebreak` into the debug module's program buffer and runs it on the hart), which leaves `abstractcs.cmderr` latched on this target.
+A latched `cmderr` causes the very next abstract command — the `monitor mww` that writes C.EBREAK — to silently
+  fail: OpenOCD clears `cmderr` and returns `ERROR_FAIL` without executing the write.
+No C.EBREAK is written, `-exec-continue` resumes the target freely, and `step()` times out after 5 seconds.
+Using `monitor mdw` avoids the program buffer entirely and does not latch `cmderr`.

-- **Memory access uses GDB MI** (`-data-read-memory-bytes`, `-data-write-memory-bytes`), which goes through the system bus.
-Writing peripheral registers via `set *((int*)addr)` or GDB's memory write packet causes "Ignoring packet error" on this debug module.
+- **Memory access for the Memory panel** uses GDB MI (`-data-read-memory-bytes`, `-data-write-memory-bytes`).
+Writing peripheral registers via GDB's memory write packet causes "Ignoring packet error" on this debug module; use `monitor mww` for peripherals.

+- **Disassembly is built from the ELF file** using `riscv32-unknown-elf-objdump` as a subprocess at load time — not via GDB's `-data-disassemble`.
+The latter reads target IMEM through the debug module and would latch `cmderr` for the same reason as above.
+The objdump output is cached once and reused on every halt/step/reset with zero GDB I/O.

+  > **Possible future revert to live FPGA disassembly:** GDB's `-data-disassemble`
+  > could be used again if called at a point where `cmderr` latching is harmless —
+  > for example, *after* a `step()` has already completed (patches written,
+  > target halted at the new PC, originals restored), or *while the target is
+  > running* (so there is no pending `monitor mww` for cmderr to silently block).
+  > Concretely, calling `-data-disassemble` from the `halt` or `reset` dispatch
+  > (rather than `load_elf`) would be safe: by that point `step()` is not in
+  > progress, and cmderr set by the disassembly read would be cleared before any
+  > subsequent `step()` call begins.
+The objdump approach is kept for now because
+  > it is faster (no JTAG round-trips), works offline, and gives the full binary
+  > view even before the first halt.

 - **`is_openocd_running()`** checks whether port 3333 is in LISTEN state using `ss -tln` rather than opening a TCP connection.
 Opening a connection causes